Cancer Council NSW is committed to best ethical practice in all aspects of research.

 - Applications are reviewed by the HREC on the dates listed below.

 - Approvals – Cancer Council provides fair and timely review.
-The initial review notification should be received within 5 business days after the meeting date.
+The initial review notification will be received within 5 business days after the meeting date.
 Researchers may contact the Research Governance Officer via email or telephone, if they do not receive a response within this time frame.

 Application deadlines and HREC meeting dates for 2017